discordjs/guide/guide/miscellaneous/parsing-mention-arguments.md

 Whenever it encounters an error with the mention (i.e. invalid structure) it simply returns `undefined` to signal the mention is invalid.

 ::: tip
-The `.slice()` method is used in a more advance way here.
+The `.slice()` method is used in a more advanced way here.
 You can read the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/slice) for more info.
 :::

 Now you have a nifty function you can use whenever you need to convert a raw mention into a proper user object.